AntifragileVN/banxso-dragon/README.md

-# SpaceX Dragon Rocket Information Web Application
+# Banxso SpaceX Dragon Web Application

 This project is a web application that displays detailed information about the SpaceX Dragon rocket.
 The application fetches data from the SpaceX API and presents it in a user-friendly interface designed according to the provided Figma design.